openthread/spinel-spec/core/intro-encoding.md

          => [B9 0A]

-To decode the value, you collect the 7-bit chunks until you find an octet with the most significant bit clear.
+To decode the value, you collect the 7-bit chunks until you find an byte with the most significant bit clear.